 What Is EDI?

 Learn everything you need to know about EDI.
 What does EDI mean and how does it work?
-What software do you need for EDI and how do you choose the right EDI set-up?
+What software do you need for EDI and how do you choose the right EDI setup?
 Discover what a typical EDI project looks like and how you can implement an EDI solution in your company.
 Finally, our FAQs at the end answer the most frequently asked questions about EDI.

-Definition of EDI
+2. Definition of EDI

 - Automating your business processes with EDI makes them faster, more efficient and less prone to errors, leading to reduced lead times through faster data transmission

-- Reduced unnecessary task repetition and data entry errors through less manual workIncreased information accuracy and less costs through automation
+- Reduced unnecessary task repetition and data entry errors through less manual work

 - Reduced warehousing costs as EDI enables just-in-time or just-in-sequence logistics

-For planning, decision making and control, EDI means:
+For planning and decision–making, EDI means:

 - Up-to-date statistical findings through simpler target/actual comparisons and deviation analysis